 Even the thought of trekking in the Himalayas is sure to send excitement down your veins!
 The resplendent beauty of the woods, exotic species of birds, animals, plants, and flowers, snow-capped mountains, and the authentic cultural cuisines and dishes, what else does anyone need?
 If you want a taste of heaven, you must trek in the Himalayas at least once in your life.

 Places like these are too precious, they are to be left untouched and unexploited by mankind.
 The fresh air of nature will dissolve all your dilemmas away.
 Pangarchulla will definitely fulfill all your trekking dreams if you are an adventure enthusiast.
 Climbing is the closest thing you can come to flying.
-The kind of place which is absolutely worth the time and money.
-India is certainly glorified by the resplendent mountain trails which transform into sheer beauty in the colder months.
-Tripping through snow-covered lanes and frozen trees and streams.
-This time forget your trip abroad and hop on the car to explore incredible India.
+This is a sport which is absolutely worth the time and money.
+India is certainly glorified by the resplendent mountain trails which metamorphose into sheer beauty in the colder months, coursing through snow-covered lanes and frozen trees and streams.
+During these months you can absolutely forget your trips abroad and hop on the car to explore the incredible India.

 - Region - Chamoli, Uttarakhand.